 We love that our team is able to provide our patients with full-service dentistry.
 Whether you need preventive, cosmetic, or restorative care, you’ll be able to get it here.
 Understanding preventive dentistry is simple enough, but you might find yourself wondering about the differences between cosmetic and restorative dentistry.
 While cosmetic dentistry generally focuses on the appearance of your smile and restorative dentistry repairs structural damage to your teeth, the two often overlap.
 This means we can offer treatments that are both attractive and keep your teeth strong.
 One such case is with tooth-colored fillings.
 Our team, as well as our patients, prefer tooth-colored fillings for many reasons.
 Read on to find out more.

 Old-fashioned amalgam (or silver) fillings are made with silver, tin, copper, and about 50% elemental mercury.
 While the dangers of mercury have been argued over the years, we prefer not to take chances.
-Over time, mercury releases mercury vapor that is associated with brain, heart and other organ complications.
+Over time, mercury releases mercury vapor that is associated with the brain, heart, and other organ complications.
 Amalgam fillings break down over time, and often take the teeth with them, as they cause cracks, and larger fractures sometimes causing the tooth not to able to be fixed, and therefore extracted!

-Keep Reading for some much better Options!
+Keep Reading for some much better options!

 The very best fillings that you can have are made of gold.
 That is why we call it